dariusd/frontend-starter/README.md

 # Frontend-Starter
-Startup files for every Frontend developer
+Startup files for Frontend developer (Windows version)

 ## Description
 Place your files in `src/` directory: